Easy Petit Croque Monsieur Recipe

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-Finger food season is upon us.
-Whether you are heading to a tailgate, cookout or holiday party – you need a go-to app that you can throw together and bring with you to a variety of events.
+Finger food season is upon us!
+Whether you’re heading to a tailgate, cookout, or holiday party, you need a go-to app that’s quick to make and a hit at any event.

 Thank you for coming to my TED Talk.

-Yes, there is a missus to this mister!
-The difference is simple – a croque madame is topped with a poached or sunny side up egg and served for breakfast.
+Yes, there’s a missus to this mister!
+The difference is simple—a Croque Madame is topped with a poached or sunny-side-up egg, making it a breakfast dish.

 Here’s What You Need